pedasmith/VoraciousEBookReader/ThingsToKnowAboutEpubFiles.md

 ## Finding HTML files, problem #2: just plain wrong

 Thank you, United Nations, for all the work you do.
 But some of your EPUB files are plain weird.
 Example: you publish a perfectly good book about accessibility.
-Inside, the HTML files are named think like Test/FrontCover.html.
+Inside, the HTML files are named things like Test/FrontCover.html.
 But when you reference them in the Chapter list, you reference them like this: "../Text/FrontCover.html".
 The starting "../" is not only a waste, but it means that the key lookup fails.